jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

 application using a YAML file.
 Each service equates to a Docker image, and you can specify many settings for each of these images.

+> **Note:** We'll cover this information again (and with more detail) in Module 5.
+In this section, you'll learn how multi-containers work in general.
+Module 5 covers how we implement it in App Service.

 A Compose application's services are defined in a Compose file.
 The Compose file is typically named *docker-compose.yml*, but it's possible to pass your own filename when you start a Compose application.